-David Lovett: I’m 57 and married with four grown up children.
+David Lovett: I’m 60 and married with four grown up children.
 I have lived in Chilwell since 1989 and our children all went to local schools in the area.
 My wife is a nurse working in Nottingham.
-I’m a hospital pharmacist and have worked in the NHS for 35 years, and currently work at Leicester Royal Infirmary responsible for preparing cancer chemotherapy for patients at Leicester’s Cancer Centre & Children’s Hospital.
+I’m a hospital pharmacist and have worked in the NHS for 38 years, currently working at Leicester Royal Infirmary responsible for preparing cancer chemotherapy for patients at Leicester’s Cancer Centre & Children’s Hospital.
 Previously I was at the former Derbyshire Royal Infirmary in a similar role, and before that at various London hospitals before moving to Chilwell.
-I chair a national hospital pharmacy specialist interest group, and I’m also working with NHS England on two projects, one involving patient safety and the other to standardise ready to administer chemotherapy drugs.
-I believe the local community should be actively involved in making decisions about the local area, especially those relating to planning & development which will affect all of us living & working in the area or commuting in and out of it.
-As a community we shouldn’t just leave these decisions to the council, politicians, developers and other vested interests from outside the area.
-We all have a vested interest in how our community develops, lives and works together which is why I wanted to get involved in helping to shape our future.
-Without adequate consideration of the local infrastructure investment requirements and protecting our local environment, future housing and other development in the area will adversely affect us all.
-As a community we need to stand together, and decide together, how we want the local area to look in the future for our children and later generations to come.

-David Lovett: I’m 58 and married with four grown up children.
-I have lived in Chilwell since 1989 and our children all went to local schools in the area.
-My wife is a nurse working in Nottingham.
-I’m a hospital pharmacist and have worked in the NHS for 37 years, currently working at Leicester Royal Infirmary responsible for preparing cancer chemotherapy for patients at Leicester’s Cancer Centre & Childrens Hospital.
-Previously I was at the former Derbyshire Royal Infirmary in a similar role, and before that at various London hospitals before moving to Chilwell.
-I currently chair a national hospital pharmacy specialist interest group, and also undertake some project work for NHS England.
+Until recently I chaired a national hospital pharmacy specialist interest group, and have also undertaken some project work for NHS England.